 Leeds Road, Bradford

-A bold and individual example of the popular Early Christian/Byzantine style of Catholic church building popularised by Westminster Cathedral and enjoying a vogue during the inter-war period.
+A bold and individual example of the popular Early Christian/Byzantine style of Catholic church building popularised by Westminster Cathedral and enjoying a vogue in the interwar period.
 Of large scale but consistent and fairly plain in its detailing.
-The alterations of the 1950s and the re-ordering of the 1970s are sympathetic and of good quality.
+The alterations of the 1950s and the reordering of the 1970s are sympathetic and of good quality.

 The church has the altar facing north but in this section all references will be to conventional orientation, i.e. as if the altar faced east.